GRA Eminent Scholar, Professor

 Computer Information Systems

 Lars Mathiassen is Georgia Research Alliance Eminent Scholar, Professor at the Computer Information Systems Department and Co-Founder of Center for Process Innovation at Robinson College of Business, Georgia State University.
-His research focuses on development of information services, on IT-enabled innovation of business processes, and on management and facilitation of organizational change processes.
-He approaches innovation and improvement initiatives with a strong focus on people skills and collaboration while at the same time emphasizing adoption of state-of-the-art technologies and methods.
-The philosophy underlying much of his research is discussed in Reflective Systems Development.
+His research focuses on digital innovation, on health informatics, and on IT development & management.
+He approaches innovation initiatives with a strong focus on people skills and collaboration while at the same time emphasizing adoption of state-of-the-art technologies and methods.
+The philosophy underlying much of his research is discussed in Reflective Systems Development (see icon below).

-Lars has supervised more than 30 doctoral dissertations and more than 100 masters theses.
-He has served as visiting scholar at Warwick Business School (UK), London School of Economics (UK), Institute Theseus (France), the Viktoria Institute (Sweden), and Umeå University (Sweden).
-He has taught degree and non-degree programs on all levels of university education, he is a frequently invited speaker at national and international meetings for both academic and practitioner audiences, and he has extensive experience conducting seminars and workshops for industry.
-Lars currently serves as academic director of the Executive Doctorate Program at J. Mack Robinson College of Business.
+Lars has supervised more than 40 doctoral dissertations.
+He has served as visiting scholar at Warwick Business School (UK), London School of Economics (UK), Institute Theseus (France), IT-University Gothenburg (Sweden), and Umeå University (Sweden).
+He was awarded an honorary doctorate in science at Copenhagen University (Denmark) in 2011 and an honorary doctorate in philosophy at Umeå University (Sweden) in 2016.
+Lars currently serves as academic director for the Executive Doctorate Program at Robinson College of Business.

 Lars’ research has for the most part been carried out in close collaboration with practicing professionals and their organizations.
-That has led to development of a practice oriented research approach documented as Collaborative Practice Research in Information, Technology & People (2002).
-The research has been based on close partnerships with companies within a variety of industries including banking, insurance, hospitals, shipyards, car manufacturers, information technology, electronic equipment, pharmaceuticals, and software.
+That has led to development of Collaborative Practice Research, a practice-oriented methodology grounded in the action research tradition.
+As such, his research is based on partnerships with professionals and companies within a variety of industries, including banking, pharmaceuticals, insurance, hospitals, manufacturing, communications, information technology and software.